-The information reported would not be limited to a company's own operations, but would extend to "direct and indirect business relationships in the upstream and/or downstream value chain."
-These disclosures are expected to be some of the most challenging areas of reporting, given the scope and the reliance on information from parties not controlled by the company.
+The information reported would not be limited to a company's own operations, but would extend to "direct and indirect business relationships in the upstream and/or downstream value chain."29 These disclosures are expected to be some of the most challenging areas of reporting, given the scope and the reliance on information from parties not controlled by the company.
+On 22 December 2023, EFRAG issued proposed guidance intended to support the implementation activities of preparers and other users of ESRS.30 The proposed implementation guidance is open for comment until 2 February 2024 and is expected to be finalized in 2024.
+It would be non-authoritative and would not introduce new provisions to the ESRS.

 The proposed disclosure requirements include key features of the value chain in the context of sustainability.
 For example, value chain disclosures would include the following:

-- A description of where a company's material impacts, risks, and opportunities are concentrated in its business model, own operations, and value chain - Details about value-chain related greenhouse gases removed from the atmosphere - A description of a company's policies that address the management of its material impacts, risks, and opportunities related to workers in the value chain - A description of the types of communities affected along the value chain - Targets (time-bound and outcome-oriented) related to reducing negative impacts on consumers and/or end-users
+- A description of where a company's material impacts, risks, and opportunities are concentrated in its business model, own operations, and value chain31 - Details about value-chain related greenhouse gases removed from the atmosphere32 - A description of a company's policies that address the management of its material impacts, risks, and opportunities related to workers in the value chain33 - A description of the types of communities affected along the value chain34 - Targets (time-bound and outcome-oriented) related to reducing negative impacts on consumers and/or end-users35

 While disclosures related to the value chain may seem daunting, transitional provisions in the standards are intended to ease the burden of first-time reporting.
 For the first three years of reporting, if all of the necessary information is not available, companies can report on a "comply or explain" basis, meaning that they would need to explain the reason for omitting any disclosures and their plans to obtain the needed information in the future.
 Further, during this time, companies would be able to limit value chain disclosures on policies, actions, and targets to information already available to the company or that is publicly available.
-Metrics would also exclude value chain information, with certain exceptions (e.g., scope 3 disclosures).
-The interaction of this relief, however, with the relief provided for companies with 750 or fewer employees is unclear at this time.
+Metrics would also exclude value chain information, with certain exceptions (e.g., scope 3 disclosures).36 The interaction of this relief, however, with the relief provided for companies with 750 or fewer employees is unclear at this time.